florianvazelle/imgui-sdl3/README.md

     'main: loop {
         for event in event_pump.poll_iter() {
-            // pass all events to imgui platfrom imgui.handle_event(&event);
+            // pass all events to imgui platform imgui.handle_event(&event);

             if let Event::Quit { .. } = event {